jacobtomlinson/constrainedcoding/README.md

    - More of a casual fly on the wall type stream.
 Lots of chat encouraged.
  - 5 minute tuorial - Explain a topic in under 5 minutes.
    - More of a video style stream.
 No chat.
 Rigid format.
 Great for reuse.
    - Would likely be recorded during other streams as an aside.
-If a user asks a question in chart we would pause what we are doing, switch to a different scene profile and record a standalone video.
+If a user asks a question in chat we would pause what we are doing, switch to a different scene profile and record a standalone video.
 Then when that is done we would return to the stream we were doing before.

 ## My setup